youssefuwk/11ty-to-compute/README.md

 Now you'll have a shiny new repository for your blog in your GitHub account.

-> For future changes, you can either commit directly to your main branch, or push your changes to a new branch and open a Pull Request each time you make a set of edits you want to merge.
+> For future changes, you can either commit directly to your main branch (and **Sync** to push your changes to your repo), or push your changes to a new branch and open a Pull Request each time you make a set of edits you want to merge.

 In your new repo, you can open the site in a codespace again at any time by clicking **Code** > **Codespaces**.